Adrian Carton de Wiart: Norwegian campaign (1940)

-Recalled to a special appointment in the army in the autumn of 1939, Carton de Wiart reverted to his former rank of colonel.
-He was granted the rank of acting major general on 28 November.
+Recalled to a special appointment in the army in the autumn of 1939, Carton de Wiart reverted to his former rank of colonel and was granted the rank of acting major general on 28 November.
 After a brief stint in command of the 61st Division in the English Midlands, Carton de Wiart was summoned in April 1940 to take charge of a hastily drawn together Anglo-French force to occupy Namsos, a small town in middle Norway.
 His orders were to take the city of Trondheim, 125 miles (200 km) to the south, in conjunction with a naval attack and an advance from the south by troops landed at Åndalsnes.
 He flew to Namsos to reconnoitre the location before the troops arrived.
 When his Short Sunderland flying boat landed, it was attacked by a German fighter and his aide was wounded and had to be evacuated.
 After the French Alpine troops landed (without their transport mules and missing straps for their skis), the Luftwaffe bombed and destroyed the town of Namsos.

 Despite these handicaps, Carton de Wiart managed to move his forces over the mountains and down to Trondheimsfjord, where they were shelled by German destroyers.
 They had no artillery to challenge the German ships.
 It soon became apparent that the whole Norwegian campaign was fast becoming a failure.
 The naval attack on Trondheim, the reason for the Namsos landing, did not happen and his troops were exposed without guns, transport, air cover, or skis in a foot and a half of snow.
-They were being attacked by German ski troops, machine gunned and bombed from the air, and the German Navy was landing troops to his rear.
+They were being attacked by German ski troops, machine gunned and bombed from the air and the German Navy was landing troops to his rear.
 He recommended withdrawal but was asked to hold his position for political reasons, which he did.

 After orders and counterorders from London, the decision to evacuate was made.
 However, on the date set to evacuate the troops, the ships did not appear.
 The next night a naval force finally arrived, led through the fog by Lord Louis Mountbatten.
 The transports successfully evacuated the entire force amid heavy bombardment by the Germans, resulting in the sinking of two destroyers: the French Bison and British HMS Afridi.
 Carton de Wiart arrived back at the British naval base of Scapa Flow in the Orkney Islands on 5 May 1940, his 60th birthday.